00011312/Web-Technology/anvar/README.md

 This website is landing page for car marketplace where users can review car models and calculate average load.

+Design for project was taken from open source and free platform.

 ## Setting Up Your Local Environment

 If you want to open project on local host